mrowll1/Co2/README.md

 - Enter your JuDoor credentials.

-- Click you name.
+- Click your name.
 Here you can see details information about jobs ended in the last 3 weeks.

 - Red color in usage means your code is not efficiently using the nodes.
 (You can see how red my codes are.
 Don't be me!)